 BlockFi Referral Code Details

-When you sign-up for BlockFi.com there is an optional field asking for a BlockFi referral code.
-You do not need to use it, by using any of our exclusive BlockFi bonus links, it will qualify you for up to $250 BTC.
+When you sign-up for BlockFi.com there is an optional field asking for a referral code.
+You can use our BlockFi Referral Code: PARTNER250 or use any of our exclusive BlockFi bonus links, it will qualify you for up to $250 BTC.

 |BlockFi Bonus||Up to $250 dollars|

 |Last Verified||April 2021|

 Background on BlockFi

 BlockFi was founded in August 2017 by Zac Prince, the former SVP of Cognical (consumer lending business), and former VP of Orchard Platform (broker dealer and registered investment advisor in online lending).

 BlockFi has had several rounds of funding, kicking off with $1.6 million of seed capital in February 2018.
 Notable investors included ConsenSys Ventures and SoFi.

 Its recent Series B funding round raised $30 million from Valar Ventures, Winklevoss Captial, and others.

 BlockFi bridges the gap between cryptocurrency and the traditional finance world by providing the one thing that decentralized lenders currently cannot: Fiat currency loans, secured with cryptocurrency.